AdnanH901/Students_exam_results_analysis/README.md

 Assumption 1: The data drawn from [Kaggle](https://www.kaggle.com/datasets) is assumed to be an accurate depiction of academic performance and student behaviour.

-Assumption 2: The sample of students in the data is an accurat representation of all students, their behaviour and habits.
+Assumption 2: The sample of students in the data is an accurate representation of all students, their behaviour and habits.

 ## Caveats